peiqingzhang/MCP-A2A-step-by-step/README.md

 # Weather Agent Tutorial

 This repository contains the code for a step-by-step tutorial on how to build and deploy a weather agent using LangChain, MCP, and Google Cloud Run.
-It is creataed for my medium story: https://medium.com/@peiqingz/building-ai-agents-from-tools-and-context-to-mcp-and-a2a-protocols-f3ccadb5f1da
+It is created for my Medium Story at: https://medium.com/@peiqingz/building-ai-agents-from-tools-and-context-to-mcp-and-a2a-protocols-f3ccadb5f1da

 ## Project Structure